clux/modul8/docs/api.md

 **WARNING:** testcutter is not very intelligent at the moment, if you reference `require.main` in your module, expect that everything from the line of reference to be removed.

 ### Settings

 Below are the settings available:

    - `domloader`  A function that safety wraps code with a DOMContentLoaded barrier
    - `namespace`  The namespace modul8 uses in your browser, to export console helpers to, defaulting to `M8`
+   - `logging`    Boolean to set whether to log `require()` calls in the console, defaults to `false`

 **You have to** set `domloader` if you do not use jQuery.
 If you are familiar with the DOM or any other library this should be fairly trivial.
 The default jQuery implementation is as follows: